 We’re happy to answer all your questions.
 Here are a few of the ones we hear most often.

-- Families in need of decent shelter apply to local Habitat affiliates.
-The affiliate’s family selection committee chooses homeowners based on their level of need, their willingness to become partners in the program and their ability to repay the low-interest loan.
+Families in need of decent shelter apply to local Habitat affiliates.
+The affiliate’s family selection committee chooses homeowners based on their level of need, their willingness to become partners in the program, and their ability to repay the low-interest loan.

 Every affiliate follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing the families who receive Habitat houses.

 For our application, and guidelines specific to Macomb County Habitat’s Family Partner Program, please visit our Home Buying Program page (link).

 Download our Homeowner Application, provide all necessary documentation (the application includes a checklist), and meet the selection criteria.